Ongoing Enablement Description

 • Customer requirements (i.e. lists, reference sets, or other Customer context) must be available at least thirty (30) days prior to end of the three (3) month release window to allow for necessary tuning periods.
 Customer requirements that are not provided within that timeframe will be scheduled for integration at the next quarterly release cycle.

 • Development of new or modification of existing machine learning models is not in-scope for content releases.

 4.3.
 Critical Content

 • ReliaQuest will make commercially reasonable efforts to provide Critical Content in the event of an ongoing compromise or breach, a high severity vulnerability for which the customer has no prevention remediation options, or other such urgent situation as mutually agreed upon by the parties Critical Content rules will function as a targeted short-term supplement to the Customer’s unique threat detection capability.
-Customer should send Critical Content requests to its Delivery Manager with a description of the desired rule.
-Once the request is received by ReliaQuest, the Delivery Manager and ReliaQuest Content team will make commercially reasonable efforts to provide the rule within twenty-four (24) business hours.
+Customer should send Critical Content requests to its Customer Success Manager with a description of the desired rule.
+Once the request is received by ReliaQuest, the Customer Success Manager and ReliaQuest Content team will make commercially reasonable efforts to provide the rule within twenty-four (24) business hours.
 Critical Content can only be applied to the Log Sources in scope.

 4.4.
 Emergency Content